Developing Growth Mindset

 There are lots of proven strategies that a team leader can implement to help their staff develop a growth mindset.
 These include creating a culture of high-expectations, tweaking the type of praise you give them (i.e. shifting away from just outcome and more on to behaviours and techniques), creating a learning environment, thinking about how performance reviews and feedback are conducted, and reducing their fear of failure.

 Growth Mindset has some important implications for how you go about recruiting, what you reward and how you nurture your team.
-We talk about these in a lot more detail in our Growth Mindset Sales Training workshops.
-To find out how we have helped the likes of Microsoft, Pfizer, Rothschild and the British Government to develop a growth mindset culture, and how we can do the same for you, do get in touch.
+We talk about these in a lot more detail in our Growth Mindset for Business workshops.
+Check it out to find out how we have helped the likes of Microsoft, Pfizer, Rothschild and the British Government to develop a growth mindset culture, and how we can do the same for you.